 Ama Natura means "She Loves Nature" in Latin

-And, that is exactly what AMA demonstrates as she visits anchorages, ports and people each year in the Inside Passage.
+And, that is exactly what “AMA” demonstrates as she visits anchorages, ports and people each summer in the Inside Passage.
 Her design is a study in integration, focused on protecting clean water, people and wildlife.

 All of her systems are part of the picture:

-- Solid modeled, highly efficient hull and propulsion system designed with a slow turning, naturally aspirated and adequately-sized (48 HP) engine, high reduction transmission and oversize (24") slow-turning prop;
+Solid modeled, highly efficient hull and propulsion system designed with a slow turning, naturally aspirated and adequately-sized (48 HP) engine with approximately 40% reserve power, high reduction transmission and oversize (24") slow-turning prop;

-- Use of local (Oregon, for now) waste-sourced biodiesel and Renewable Lubricants (NOAA's choice) carbohydrate-based motor oil, transmission fluid and hydraulic fluid; biodiesel cookstove and fireplace, and 97% ethanol summer stove;
+Use of NW waste-sourced biodiesel - soon to be all Renewable diesel - and Renewable Lubricants (NOAA's choice) carbohydrate-based motor oil, transmission fluid and hydraulic fluid; a biodiesel cookstove and fireplace, and 97% ethanol summer stove;

-- 200 watts of solar panels coupled with an oversized alternator, efficient inverter and - as soon as they arrive - Firefly carbon-foam batteries that have almost twice the capacity (by discharging 80-100% without any loss of capacity), and that are 40% lighter than typical lead acid batteries.
-This combination allows her to keep all systems functioning for up to 3 nights at anchor without a genset or running the engine;
+225 watts of solar panels coupled with an oversized alternator, efficient inverter and Firefly carbon-foam batteries that have almost twice the capacity and that are 40% lighter than typical lead acid batteries.
+This combination allows her to keep all systems functioning for 7 or more nights at anchor with neither a genset nor starting the engine;

 Our All Volunteer Staff